 Always remember that the benefits trigger an Emotional Response and make it possible to establish Customer Loyalty.

 While the benefits represent the promise of a brand, the RTB is the component ensuring that consumers and partners find that promise credible.
 In this day, at this time, it is safe to assume that consumers have a negative default mode on brand promises: many loves at first sight, and many more commitments, flings, and relationships between brands and their consumers have been broken by the brand’s over-promise and the product under-performance.
 So the RTB is the light in the darkness, which convinces consumers to have confidence in the brand.

 Of course, the RTB is a dependent function of a benefit: so each gift should have an RTB.
-Similar to benefits, we then can segment the RTBs into three clusters: functional, emotional, and societal.
+Similar to help, we can segment the RTBs into three clusters: functional, emotional, and societal.
 What makes a good RTB?
 It depends on several factors: sometimes, the brand’s roots are sufficient, as a denomination of origin for a bottle of wine or the awards gained by a liquor brand.
-But sometimes it goes beyond that: in the case of Ferrari, the F1 track record of the Scuderia is a strong RTB for Ferrari’s functional promises.
+But sometimes, it goes beyond that: in the case of Ferrari, the F1 track record of the Scuderia is a strong RTB for Ferrari’s functional promises.
 Building a good RTB takes a long time, while suffices a faux-pass to undermine it (e.g., too many price promotions, sounds familiar?).
-This is why the RTB is the litmus test for the brand promise: for every benefit, we should ensure a strong RTB.
+This is why the RTB is the litmus test for the brand promise: we should ensure a strong RTB for every benefit.
 Otherwise, we should disregard the use, even if we think we can deliver on it.

 This concludes our second post on the Brand Key positioning framework, focusing on Insights, Benefits, and RTBs, the critical elements of the target/ brand love/ hate relationship.